-Konecranes Oyj: Konecranes Board of Directors convenes Annual General Meeting 2017
+Konecranes Oyj: Konecranes board of directors convenes annual general meeting 2017

 In addition, the Chairman of the Board, the Vice Chairman of the Board, and other Board members are entitled to a compensation of EUR 1,500 per attended Board committee meeting.
 The Chairman of the Audit Committee of the Board of Directors is, however, entitled to a compensation of EUR 3,000 per attended Audit Committee meeting.
 Such compensation will be paid in connection with each instalment of the annual remuneration to the extent accrued.
 Any compensation accruing after the payment of the last instalment of the annual remuneration will be paid, without undue delay, after the end of the term of office of the Board member.
 No remuneration will be paid to Board members employed by the Company.
 Travel expenses will be compensated against receipt.

-Proposal to authorize the Board to decide on the repurchase and/or on the acceptance as pledge of the Company's own shares
+15. Authorizing the Board of Directors to decide on the repurchase and/or on the acceptance as pledge of the Company's own shares

 The Board of Directors proposes to the General Meeting that the Board of Directors be authorized to decide on the repurchase of the Company's own A or B shares and/or on the acceptance as pledge of the Company's own A or B shares as follows.